Hillsong: Let Hope Rise Has World-Changing Power

 SEE ALSO: Hillsong Film Clip: Picture of the Cross

-Hillsong: Let Hope Rise, directed by Michael John Warren, opens in theaters September 16, 2016.
+Hillsong: Let Hope Rise, directed by Michael John Warren, opened in theaters September 16, 2016; available for home viewing December 20, 2016.
 It runs 103 minutes and stars Joel Houston, Taya Smith, Jad Gillies, Michael Crocker, Jonathan 'JD' Douglass, Dylan Thomas, Brian Houston and Bobbie Houston.
 Watch the trailer for Hillsong: Let Hope Rise here.

 Shawn McEvoy is the Managing Editor for Crosswalk.com and the co-host of CrosswalkMovies.com's Video Movie Reviews.